Positive curvature and discrete abelian symmetry: Applications of the Connectedness Lemma

-We proceed now to the lemmas we will use directly later in the paper.
+We proceed now to the lemmas we use directly later in the paper.
 We note that many of these results are already known in the simply-connected case by work in Section 7 of \cite{Wil03}.
-In particular, the first is well known and the simply connected case follows from Lemma 7.1 in \cite{Wil03}.
+In particular, the first is well-known and the simply connected case follows from Lemma 7.1 in \cite{Wil03}.

 \begin{Codim1}\phantomsection Let $M^{m+1}$ be a closed, positively curved Riemannian manifold.
 Suppose $N^m$ is a closed, totally geodesic submanifold of $M$, then $N^m$ is homotopy equivalent to $S^m$ or $\RP^m$. \end{Codim1}